-In California oil spill, anti-pipeline activists find ammunition to push Biden
+In California oil spill, pipeline critics find a way to push Biden

-Coast Guard Capt Rebecca Ore called it “A complex, dynamic and evolving situation” as oil continues to flow south.
+Coast Guard Capt.
+Rebecca Ore called it “a complex, dynamic and evolving situation” as oil continues to flow south.

-“I know these beaches are incredibly important not just to the residents and citizens of Southern California but to much of the country," she said.
-"I know it’s a very tough situation to see the impacts.”
+“I know these beaches are incredibly important not just to the residents and citizens of Southern California, but to much of the country,” she said.
+“I know it’s a very tough situation to see the impacts.”

-The accident, which poured as much as 127,000 gallons of oil into the waters and onto the shorelines of Newport and Huntington Beach, also underscores the murky nature of who bears responsibility for pipeline accidents when the costs are far reaching.
+The accident, which poured as much as 127,000 gallons of oil into the waters and onto the shorelines of Newport Beach and Huntington Beach, also underscores the murky nature of who bears responsibility for pipeline accidents when the costs are far reaching.

 The issue of pipeline safety comes as climate activists are seeking to block new projects across the United States.
-Build Back Fossil Free, a coalition of climate and other activists, plan to protest outside the White House next week to call on President Biden to declare a climate emergency and block all new fossil fuel projects.
+Build Back Fossil Free, a coalition of climate and other activists, plans to protest outside the White House next week to call on President Biden to declare a climate emergency and block all new fossil fuel projects.

-“The oil spill demonstrates exactly why it’s so important for the Biden administration to act now on fossil fuels," said Jamie Henn, one of the protest’s organizers, "rather than relying on long-term targets and a slow transition.”
+“The oil spill demonstrates exactly why it’s so important for the Biden administration to act now on fossil fuels,” said Jamie Henn, one of the protest organizers, “rather than relying on long-term targets and a slow transition.”

-On Monday, crews in hazmat suits raked up oil-soiled sand and dumped it into plastic bags while others erected sand barriers to prevent petroleum from flowing into nearby marshes.
+On Monday, crews in hazmat suits raked up oil-soiled sand and dumped it into plastic bags, while others erected sand barriers to prevent petroleum from flowing into nearby marshes.
 Portions of the Talbert wetlands across from Huntington Beach were coated with sludge.

-There were some seagulls and a great blue heron but — so far at least — they seemed to be keeping their distance.
-Only four birds were discovered injured and one, a pelican, was euthanized, but far greater numbers are expected to wash ashore in the coming days as oil coats their wings.
+There were some seagulls and a great blue heron, but — so far at least — they seemed to be keeping their distance.
+Only four birds were discovered injured and one, a pelican, was euthanized, but far greater numbers are expected to wash ashore in coming days as oil coats their wings.

-The U.S. Coast Guard closed Newport Harbor, the largest recreational harbor in southern California.
-There are 4,500 vessels berthed there and it generates some $300 million annually in direct revenue to the city of Newport, according to Harbormaster Paul Blank.
+The U.S. Coast Guard closed Newport Harbor, the largest recreational harbor in Southern California.
+There are 4,500 vessels berthed there, and it generates some $300 million annually in direct revenue to the city of Newport Beach, according to Harbormaster Paul Blank.

-White House spokeswoman Jen Psaki said that the federal government has had 14 boats conducting oil recovery operations since Sunday afternoon; four aircraft were dispatched for overflight assessments; shoreside response was conducted by 105 government agency personnel; and approximately 3,150 gallons of oil have been recovered from the water; and 5,360 feet of boom has been deployed.
+White House spokeswoman Jen Psaki said the federal government has had 14 boats conducting oil recovery operations since Sunday afternoon.
+Four aircraft were dispatched for overflight assessments, and shoreside response was conducted by 105 government agency personnel.
+Approximately 3,150 gallons of oil have been recovered from the water, and 5,360 feet of boom have been deployed.

 Fisheries up to six miles from shore were shut down, the White House said, and three Coast Guard vessels enforced a safety zone of 1,000 yards.

-Eric Laughlin, spokesman for the California Department of Fish and Wildlife, said that the department’s office of spill prevention and the U.S. Coast Guard had opened a criminal investigation into the accident.
+Eric Laughlin, spokesman for the California Department of Fish and Wildlife, said the department’s office of spill prevention and the U.S. Coast Guard had opened a criminal investigation into the accident.

-Martyn Willsher, chief executive of Amplify Energy, owners of the platform, said at a press conference it was a “distinct possibility” that the pipeline was damaged by a ship anchor, adding that the company was "committed to fulfilling our duties here.”
+Martyn Willsher, chief executive of Amplify Energy, the owner of the platform, said at a news conference that it was a “distinct possibility” that the pipeline was damaged by a ship anchor, adding that the company was “committed to fulfilling our duties here.”

-This is the third time that southern California has suffered a major oil spill.
+This is the third time Southern California has suffered a major oil spill.
 The first near Santa Barbara in 1969 galvanized the country and led to Earth Day and a raft of new environmental laws.
 While that led to the curtailment of new drilling offshore, companies are still operating aging fields and infrastructure.

-While California leads the nation in policies curbing fossil fuels it still ranks as the nation’s seventh biggest crude oil producer, according to the U.S. Energy Information Administration.
-The Western States Petroleum Association said that the oil and gas industry generated $21.6 billion in state and local tax revenues in 2017, along with $11 billion in sales tax, $7 billion in property taxes and $1 billion in income taxes.
+While California leads the nation in policies curbing fossil fuels, it still ranks as the nation’s seventh-biggest crude oil producer, according to the U.S. Energy Information Administration.
+The Western States Petroleum Association said the oil and gas industry generated $21.6 billion in state and local tax revenue in 2017, along with $11 billion in sales tax, $7 billion in property taxes and $1 billion in income taxes.

-Environmental Defense Center senior attorney Maggie Hall, whose group is in court over the Refugio spill that took place in 2015, said the industry still poses serious risks.
+Environmental Defense Center senior attorney Maggie Hall, whose group is in court over the 2015 Refugio oil spill, said the industry still poses serious risks.

 “The main takeaway is that there’s no safe way to transport oil,” she said.
-“It’s not a matter of if these spills are going to happen but when."
+“It’s not a matter of if these spills are going to happen, but when.”

 The pipeline leaking now was built four decades ago, when Shell Oil built an offshore platform called Elly in 255 feet of water off the coast of California and hooked up a 16-inch pipeline.
 While it started producing oil on Jan.
 13, 1981, Shell no longer owns or operates it.